AdobeDocs/analytics.en/help/import/data-sources/transactionid.md

 The concept of transaction IDs require two parts:

 * **Online hit**: Any full Analytics hit sent to a report suite (AppMeasurement, Web SDK, API, etc).
 On this hit, you set the [`transactionID`](/help/implement/vars/page-vars/transactionid.md) implementation variable.
-* **Offline hit**: A row uploaded through data sources that contains the same transaction ID as an online hit.
+* **Offline hit**: A row uploaded through data sources.
+Within the file, include the `transactionID` column with a value that matches an online hit.

-When you send an online hit that contains a transaction ID, Adobe takes a "snapshot" of the following dimensions that were set or persisted at that point:
+When you send an online hit that contains the `transactionID` implementation variable, Adobe takes a "snapshot" of the following dimensions that were set or persisted at that point:

 * [Category](/help/components/dimensions/category.md)
 * [Days before first purchase](/help/components/dimensions/days-before-first-purchase.md)